Grafton saxophone: Ade Monsbourgh

-Australian Ade Monsbourgh was given an acrylic alto saxophone by the Grafton Saxophone Company UK, during the Bell Second Tour C1951-1952.
+Australian Ade Monsbourgh was given an acrylic alto saxophone by the Grafton Saxophone Company UK, during the Bell Second Tour c.
+1951–1952.
 The multi-instrumentalist is perhaps best known for his work with Graeme Bell's band with which he twice toured Europe and England in the 1940s.
 These tours had a significant impact, as did Monsbourgh's own playing.
 Indeed, he was offered a job in the band of English jazz musician Humphrey Lyttelton but turned it down.
 Back in Australia, he played in Len Barnard's band, became a resident guest musician at the Melbourne Jazz Club and later played and recorded with Neville Stribling in Lazy Ade's Late Hour Boys and Adelaide composer Dave Dallwitz.
-Wrtiting in the Oxford Companion to Australian Jazz, Bruce Johnson said that Monsbourgh, also known as "The Father" or "Lazy Ade", was "one of the most original and influential jazz musicians Australia has produced".
+Writing in The Oxford Companion to Australian Jazz, Bruce Johnson said that Monsbourgh, also known as "The Father" or "Lazy Ade", was "one of the most original and influential jazz musicians Australia has produced".
 "His distinctive approach, both in terms of timing, harmonic line and, especially on alto, his timbre, is central to what is widely, if controversially regarded as the 'Australian' or 'Melbourne' jazz style."
 Johnson also said that Monsbourgh has been copied "more productively than any other Australian jazz musician, including by overseas musicians".
 In 2003, Monsbourgh won the Graeme Bell Career Achievement Award at the inaugural Australian Jazz Awards.